8 Best Banks For Small Businesses and Startups In 2025

 A credit union is a not-for-profit financial setup owned and managed by a group of people who share common economic interests.
 They provide easily accessible loans and other financial services to their members.

 You can choose between credit unions and traditional banks to open a business account based on your priorities.
 If you are looking for a flexible banking solution with higher interest rates and lower fees, then credit unions might work for you.
-Since credit unions do not seek profits and are exempted from taxes, they are constantly able to provide credits at lower rates than established banking institutions.
+Since credit unions do not seek profits and are exempt from taxes, they can constantly provide loans at lower rates than established banking institutions.

 However, most credit unions offer only basic business banking and loan services due to their small size.
 They also lack a comprehensive digital platform and brick-and-mortar locations, all of which are fundamental to large banks.